sier2/sier2/docs/source/tutorials/tutorial_5.rst

       gizmo_examples.tutorial_3b.Translate
       gizmo_examples.tutorial_3b.Display

-Now we can use the gizmos without importing them, and without having to be in any specific directory.
+Now we can use the gizmos in the ``gizmo_examples`` library without importing them, and without having to be in any specific directory.

 .. code:: python